merlinkv/PlusD_Clone/README.md

 This project was made for the retro community and not for resale on eBay or other auction sites.
 So only retro hardware forums and individual people can build this project.

-IT'S NOT FOR SALE ON EBAY OR OTHER AUCTIONS SITES.
+IT'S NOT FOR SALE ON EBAY OR OTHER AUCTION SITES.

 # Note